noruzzamans/Current-Date-Shortcode-for-Wordpress/README.txt

 This user-friendly plugin empowers you to seamlessly integrate dynamic dates into your WordPress content, enhancing both functionality and user experience.

+##CONTRIBUTE
+The full source code is available on [GitHub Repository](https://github.com/noruzzamanrubel/Current-Date-Shortcode-for-Wordpress).
+Feel free to contribute or report an issue.

 == Installation ==

 There is no prerequisites for installing **Current Date Shortcode For WordPess**.
 You can follow the steps below to complete the installation.